JuliaTeachingCTU/Julia-for-Optimization-and-Learning/docs/src/lecture_02/loops.md

 ### `break` and `continue`

-Sometimes it is useful to stop the `for` loop when some condition is satisfied.
+Sometimes it is useful to stop the loop when some condition is satisfied.
 This is done by the `break` keyword.
 In the following example, the loop iterates over the range from 1 to 10 and breaks when `i == 4`, i.e., only the first three numbers are printed.

 ```jldoctest
 julia> for i in 1:10